lyze237/gdx-UnBox2D/README.md

   * Physics steps run at the correct time (fixedUpdate, ...)
   * All your Behaviours receive proper physics notifications (onCollisionEnter, ...)

+## Installation and Tutorial

+Check the [wiki](https://github.com/lyze237/gdx-UnBox2D/wiki) for infos!

 ## Example

 ```java